kubearmor/otel-adapter/example/tutorials/tutorial_grafana.md

 4. Refer to the example [Grafana dashboard](../grafana_dashboard.json) and follow [this tutorial](https://grafana.com/docs/grafana/latest/dashboards/manage-dashboards/#import-a-dashboard) to import the Grafana dashboard JSON to your instance

 5. You should have a working Grafana and Loki dashboard with KubeArmor logs now.
 Validate if your dashboard works as expected by viewing the demo video at the bottom of this page.

+6. If loki is installed with Alertmanager integration, we can apply `../kubearmor-promrules.yaml` to see alerts being generated on Alertmanager, which can further be sent to slack, webhooks and more.

 #### Cleanup
 To cleanup the demo setup, run: